labtst-online/fast-profile_service/README.md

-# FastBoosty – Profile Service
+# Profile Service

 The Profile Service is responsible for managing user profile data, including nickname, avatar icons, personal descriptions.
-It is part of the **FastBoosty** app.
+It is part of the FastAPI app.

 ## Tech Stack